 Doug Lerner, Strategic Partner & Systems Development — Doug was a member of the original edWeb start-up team and launch of edWeb on the Webcrossing “Neighbors” social networking platform.
 Doug is the founder and CEO of Elliptics which owns and operates the Webcrossing product line.
 Doug works with edWeb to develop new features and functionality.
 Doug earned his M.S. in physics at the University of Michigan in Ann Arbor and did further post-graduate work at the University of California Davis and Lawrence Livermore National Laboratories.
 He has over 25 years of experience in higher education, large program management, student advisement, course development, technical training, project management, and also software development for online education, social networks, online communities and scientific simulation.
 Doug lives in Tokyo, Japan.

-Jon Murphy, Database Developer – Jon develops and manages our consolidated database that gives us the tools to manage our business and help members track their edWeb PD activities.
+Jon Murphy, Database Developer – Jon manages our Filemaker database that integrates all of our data and gives us the tools to manage and analyze our business and help members track their edWeb PD activities.
 Jon has been working in database development and analysis since 1997, working with such companies as MoneyGram, Qwest, and the Colorado School of Healing Arts, a post-secondary massage therapy school.
-He currently works as an independent contractor as well as a full-time community volunteer.
-Jon recently moved to Ecuador, expanding the global reach of our team to South America.
+He works as an independent contractor as well as a full-time community volunteer.
+Jon moved from the Seattle area to Ecuador, expanding the global reach of our team to South America.